HeRAMS-WHO/herams-backend/docs/index.rst

 .. __: `Creating a User Account`_

-1. Go to `https://herams.org <https://herams.org>`_ in either FireFox or Chrome
+1. Go to `https://herams.org <https://herams.org>`_ in either FireFox or Chrome.
-2. Enter your email address and password in the designated fields
+2. Enter your email address and password in the designated fields.
-3. Click |login|
+3. Click the |login| button.

 .. |login| image::  media/img/bt_login.png
            :height: 1em